Yel0w08/Yel0w08/README.md

 ### I use fedora btw

-(currently the widgets server looks like to be down on april 4 2026 so may be buggy, if everyting is working fine and the widgets are there pleqse iniore this message)
+<sup>*currently the widgets server looks like to be down on april 4 so may be buggy, if everyting is working fine and the widgets are there plese igniore this message*</sup>